Our staff is a team that takes OAR’s mission to heart.

 Runner support and fundraising

-Sarah is a native to the Northern Virginia area and a graduate from East Carolina University with a degree in Recreation Management.
+Sarah is a native to the Northern Virginia area and a graduate of East Carolina University with a degree in Recreation Management.
 Before joining OAR She worked for SHAPE America focusing on professional development for physical education teachers.